 “The ring was just sitting in a jewelry box and no one was enjoying it like you should enjoy it,” Tessa says.
 “It was a beautiful ring, but it really did look like an engagement ring.
 I wore it probably five times over a decade because it just felt weird to me.”

 After her grandmother passed away in September 2017, Tessa decided to turn the ring into pieces she would wear all the time.
 Her three rings are made with the one larger diamond and two of the smaller diamonds from the original setting.
 Each has a different metal: rose gold, yellow gold, and white gold.
-(If you’re worried that a diamond ring will look like an engagement ring, many of our custom diamond ring designs will inspire you to shift from thinking romance to embracing your own bold self, like this Burnished Heirloom Diamond Ring or this Custom Gale Rose Cut Champagne Diamond Ring.)
+(If you’re worried that a diamond ring will look like an engagement ring, many of our custom diamond ring designs will inspire you to shift from thinking romance to embracing your own bold self, like this Custom Crescent Band with Heirloom Diamond and Engraving or this Custom Gale Rose Cut Champagne Diamond Ring.)

 “My mom, my sister, and I are all very close.
 And my sister and mother were close to my grandmother as well.
 And the ring had also been my mom’s.
 So we all got a piece of the ring and something that makes us think of my grandmother,” Tessa says.
 “My grandmother gave me one of her other special rings when she was alive and she said, ‘Wear it in good health.’
 That was her thing.
 I know lots of grandmas probably say that, but she was special.”

 Beth, too, believes her father would be happy that she was enjoying her new ring.